roots/docs/trellis/deploys.md

 The actual command looks like this: `ansible-playbook deploy.yml -e "site=<domain> env=<environment>"`.

 You can always use this command itself since it can take any additional `ansible-playbook` options.

+**Trellis does not automatically install WordPress on remote servers**.
+It's normal and expected to see the WordPress install screen the first time you deploy.
+It's up to you to either import an existing database or install a fresh site.

+## Default flow

+By default, Trellis deploys are configured for Bedrock-based sites and take care of everything needed.
+The hooks below are for more advanced customization purposes.

 ## Hooks